AshleyPoole/poc-nginx-loadbalancing/chapters/nginx-features.md

 ##### Content Caching[^1]

-Content Caching allows static files, such as images, css, js to be cached on the loadbalancer reducing the number of hops taken to retrieve content.
-This will then recude the time the webpage or service takes to load.
+Content Caching allows static files, such as images, CSS, JS to be cached on the loadbalancer reducing the number of hops taken to retrieve content.
+This will then reduce the time the web page or service takes to load.

 ---